manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/installer/install-desktop-server.md

 	**Note:** The password must conform to the Oracle recommended standards.

 13. In the Privileged Operating System groups window, you can grant your user account administrative access to Oracle Database.
-For this, you select the value for each OS Group listed below.
+For this, select the value for each OS Group listed below.
 The values represent the OS groups to which your user belong.

-    For this lab, select the Database Operator group as *dba*.
-For rest of the groups, *dba* is selected by default.
+    For this lab, select *dba* for all the groups and click **Next**.

     ![OS Groups](images/db21c-srv-013-osgroups.png)